 FIFO Focus joins Big Al as part of the REDFM series FIFO Life.

-In part 4, Matt talks about finance and how it can effect FIFO workers.
+In part 4, Matt talks about finance and how it can affect FIFO workers.

 Ensure You Have Something To Show For All Your Hard Work